FabioDefilippo/fdsecurity/README.md

 Extensions: bat, cmd, dll, doc, docm, exe, hta, js, pdf, rar, rtf, vbe, vbs, xls, xlsm, zip

+Q: How can I use these checksum values?

+A: You can create your scripts o tools that use SHA256 Hash algorithm to calculate suspected files in your computer.

 ## WARNING:

-You could help me pulling missed SHA256 checksum with tags!
+You could help me pulling missed SHA256 checksum values with tags!

 ### How?